 Get your pictures developed and marvel at your newly-discovered light painting skills!

-Set up an ultra-long exposure, position your camera on a Tripod, point it up at a clear night sky and see the path that the stars make once your image is developed.
-Read more about star trail photography in this article by blueskyandhardrock.
+Set up an ultra-long exposure, position your camera on a tripod, point it up at a clear night sky and see the path that the stars make once your image is developed.
+Read more about star-trail photography in this article by blueskyandhardrock.

 It’s so easy to get carried away with this fun technique.
-Make sure your shots are effective by following these
+Make sure your shots are effective by following these helpful pointers!

 Read more →